-Prepare a detailed analysis memo and upload it to BESIII DocDB.
+Prepare a detailed analysis memo and upload it to the BESIII DocDB.
 (See Memo Preparation.)

-When PWG convenors are satisfied with the memo, present the results at a Physics/Software meeting, Physics and Software Workshop, or at a BESIII collaboration meeting.
+When PWG conveners are satisfied with the memo, present the results at a Physics and Software meeting, or in a "memo approval" talk at a Physics and Software Workshop or at a BESIII collaboration meeting.

-The PWG convenors and Physics Coordinator will judge whether the analysis is ready to enter the referee process, and the Physics Coordinator will appoint a Referee Committee (RC).
+The PWG conveners and Physics Coordinator will judge whether the analysis is ready to enter the referee process, and the Physics Coordinator will appoint a Referee Committee (RC).

-RC will review analysis and raise more questions.
+The RC will review the analysis and raise more questions.
 Authors should respond promptly.

 When referees are satisfied with the analysis and memo, prepare a draft paper.
 (See Paper Draft)

-Referees will report to the PWG convenors and Analysis Coordinator when they are satisfied with the analysis and draft.
-Analysis Coordinator will call for Collaboration Wide Review (CWR) of the paper.
-RC will review answers to questions and any modifications to the draft.
-Final paper will undergo a three day review by the collaboration.
+Referees will report to the PWG conveners and Physics Coordinator when they are satisfied with the analysis and draft.
+The Physics Coordinator will call for Collaboration Wide Review (CWR) of the paper.
+The RC will review answers to questions and any modifications to the draft.

-After their approval, the paper draft may be submitted to the journal and to the arXiv.
+After the approval of the Publication Committee and the Spokespersons, the paper draft may be submitted to the journal and to the arXiv.

 When journal referee comments are received, they should be posted on HyperNews.
-Authors will prepare reply and update the paper if necessary.
-The reply should be posted in HyperNews, and modified draft should be posted in DocDB.
-After these have been approved by RC, PWG convenors, and Physics Coordinator, the response and paper will again be posted for a review by the collaboration for three days.
-Spokespersons must approve resubmission.
+Authors will prepare a reply and update the paper if necessary.
+The reply should be posted in HyperNews, and the modified draft should be posted in the DocDB.
+Before resubmission, the draft and replies should be approved by at least two-thirds of the RC and the Physics Coordinator.

-If and when paper is accepted by the journal, authors should submit updated draft to arXiv.
+If and when the paper is accepted by the journal, authors should submit an updated draft to the arXiv.

-Authors should supply figures and any supplementary figures to Physics Coordinator to place on BESIII publication page.
+Authors should supply figures and any supplementary figures to the Physics Coordinator to place on the BESIII publication page.

 To release preliminary results for conferences, ask for approval from the RC.